th3t3ngu/pwncli/README.md

       --mail MAIL   Check a single mail address
       --list LIST   Check a .txt with mail addresses (one address per line)

 Getting started: run `./pwncli.py --manage-key` and insert your API-Key.
-Run this command again to show and/or manage your installed Key.
+The key ist stored in `$HOME/.config/pwncli/api_key.txt`.
+Run the command again to show and/or manage your installed Key.